lukepattersn/CyPlan/README.md

 ## What's Next for CyPlan

 In the future, we plan to integrate AI capabilities to further optimize scheduling based on user preferences and constraints.
 We're also refining our frontend framework to ensure smoother user interactions and schedule generation.
+We also plan to add user prefence, such as a certain desired section they want in their schedule, starting / ending times, etc.

 ## Built With